Computing Learning Journey

 The Computing curriculum at Westgate follows the National Curriculum 2014.
-It is taught through both separate Computing lessons and cross-curricular topics (See Computing Curriculum Map Overview and Computing Long Term Plan) allowing children to learn specific skills along with supporting learning in the core and broad curriculum.
+It is taught through using resources from Warwickshire PurpleMash, which is organised into three key strands: Computer Science, Digital Literacy and Information Technology (See Computing Long Term Planning for further details).
+There are both specific Computing lessons and cross-curricular topics (See Computing Curriculum Map Overview) allowing children to learn specific skills along with supporting learning in the core and broad curriculum.
 This enables pupils to become immersed in their learning and make links across subjects, transferring their skills and knowledge.

 EYFS and Key Stage 1

-- From Reception, children are given supervised access to iPads and use specific apps to engage with their learning, such as phonics and Maths games.
+- From Reception, children are given supervised access to iPads/Chromebooks and use specific apps to engage with their learning, such as phonics and Maths games.

 - Children are taught about e-Safety and what devices use the internet.

-- From Year 1, children are taught once per week using a combination of iPads, laptops and beebots.
+- From Year 1, children are taught once per week using a combination of Chromebooks and beebots.